Skip to main content

 To prevent hospital admissions, hospital staff should gather as much information as possible about the patient's discharge needs, psycho-social needs, and support systems in the community, says Cory Sevin, RN, MSN, NP, director with the Institute for Healthcare Improvement.
 They should talk to family members and primary care providers who know the patient and can provide first-hand information, Sevin says.

-Healthy Kids, Healthy Weight is a clinical research program at University Hospitals Rainbow Babies & Children's Hospital in Cleveland, OH.
-The program is open to children ages 4-18 with a body mass index (BMI) above the 85th percentile in children of the same age and sex.
+Healthy 100 Kids at Florida Hospital for Children in Orlando is open to children ages 6-17 who have a body mass index (BMI) of 85th percentile or above in children of the same age and sex.
+One parent must be willing to participate with the child.